aws-samples/cfn101-workshop/content/advanced/modules/create-example/index.md

 cfn init
 :::

-You will be prompted to answer a couple of quesions.
+You will be prompted to answer some questions.
 Supply the answers as shown below:

 ```
 Initializing new project